The store will not work correctly in the case when cookies are disabled.

 6) Band Ys

-This resistance band workout move works: Rotator cuff.
+This power band workout move works: Rotator cuff.

 How to do band Ys: